mathworks/toolboxdesign/MEX.md

 * It makes it easy to match each MEX function to its source code.
 * By adding the "Mex" suffix, it’s immediately clear that this is a MEX function—not a regular MATLAB function.

+The m-script `invertNumber.m` within the `toolbox` folder makes a call to the `invertMex` MEX function.
+We suggest adding an [arguments block](https://www.mathworks.com/help/matlab/ref/arguments.html) to `invertNumber.m` for validating the inputs before passing it to `invertMex`.

 We recommend leaving the MEX files out of version control since they are just build artifacts.
 You can do this by adding the `private` folder to your `.gitignore` file.

 <!-- use the same language as in TBP -->